theresamclaird/atomic/README.md

 - Modules: JavaScript modules
 - Themes: All components within Atomic are themed using Styled System

+## Use

+I built these components both for fun and to use on my personal projects.
+I make no guarantees that these work as expected or are even useful to anybody except myself.
+Use at your own risk.

 ## Installation

-The package itself is published to github.
-Use npm to install:
+The package itself is published to github, and requires an access token to install.

 ```bash
 npm install @theresamclaird/atomic